mr-meetpatel/LinuxExercise/README.md

 ./2_send_mail.sh

-note : program will send mail if you have stop your service as mention in step 9.
+note : program will send mail if you have stop your service as mention in step 9 other this program will do nothing.